-K. Fund Balance
+L. Fund Balance and Net Position

-In the fund financial statements, governmental funds report fund balance in the classifications that disclose constraints for which amount in those funds can be spent.
+In the fund financial statements, governmental funds report fund balance in the classifications that disclose constraints for which amounts in those funds can be spent.
 These classifications are as follows:

 1. Nonspendable

 a.
 Amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
 They include items such as, but not limited to, inventories, prepaid items, or the permanent principal of endowment funds.